List of Geordie Shore cast members: Cast changes

 Series sixteenth featured new cast members Sam Gowland and Stephanie Snowdon.
 Aaron Chalmers and Marnie Simpson announced their departure, this being their final season.
 It was later announced that Snowdon was fired.
 Season seventeen introduced five new cast members: Alex MacPherson, Chrysten Zenoni, Dee Nguyen, Grant Molloy, and Nick Murdoch.
 Chrysten and Grant then left the season.
 The new cast member Adam Guthrie has also joined in to replace Grant.
 Holly Hagan returned as a main member after her last appearance during the thirteenth season.
 After the seventeenth season, Dee and Nick did not return to the show.
 Alex also left at the end of the seventeenth season, however, he rejoined the eighteenth season.
 Faith Mullen joined the cast in the eighteenth season.
 Scott Timlin returned to the show in the role of boss.

 Faith Mullen, Abbie Holborn and Adam Guthrie did not return for the nineteenth season, however the last two appeared on a recurring basis throughout this season.
 Alex also left the show, however, he returned a second time.
 Before the series, four new cast members were confirmed, Beau Brennan, Bethan Kershaw, Natalie Phillips, and Tahlia Chung.
 That season featured the latest appearances from Scott Timlin and Alex MacPherson, and original cast members Sophie Kasaei and Holly Hagan.

 In the twentieth season it was confirmed that former cast members Abbie Holborn and James Tindale returned.
 Sam Gowland and Tahlia Chung left the show after that season.
 For the twenty-first season, new cast members Amelia Lily, Anthony Kennedy, and Louis Shaw joined the cast.
 Nathalie Phillips left the program.
 Beau Brennan did not return to the show after the twenty-first season.
 The twenty-second season switched to a dating format and featured a group of rookies acting as dates for the cast members, Marty McKenna returned to the show after being fired in the fifteenth season.

-The twenty-third reunion season saw the return of original cast members Charlotte Crosby, Holly Hagan, Sophie Kasaei, James Tindale, and Jay Gardner, adn Greg Lake made a brief appearance.
+The twenty-third reunion season saw the return of original cast members Charlotte Crosby, Holly Hagan, Sophie Kasaei, James Tindale, and Jay Gardner, and Greg Lake made a brief appearance.
 Veterans Ricci Guarnaccio, Scott Timlin, Marnie Simpson, Kyle Christie, and Aaron Chalmers also returned, in addition to Zahida Allen and Chantelle Connelly, this on the occasion of the majority of the show's overall cast meeting for the tenth anniversary of the program.

+After the reunion series, Marty McKenna was fired from the show.
+Zahida Allen, Amelia Lily, Anthony Kennedy and Louis Shaw left the show after that season.
+In series twenty-four, the majority of the cast was largely made up of those who returned during the previous series.
+While Sam Gowland made a brief appearance.

+Season twenty-five featured the same cast from the last two seasons.
+Charlotte Crosby announced her departure from the show last season.
+Scott Timlin returned to the show since his last appearance in season 23.